moothemoo/OthomPrinter/README.md

 # OthomPrinter
 OthomPrinter is my personal project which was designed from scratch over the course of 2021-2022.
 Through this project, I gained familiarity with the engineering design process.
-The requirements and design were by far the longest parts of this project.
-By nature of being a personal project and exploring unknown territory, the requirements and design were closely linked, with things changing drastically enough that the printer had been redesigned from the ground up through a total of three iterations.
+The requirements and design were by far the longest parts of this project; by nature of being a personal project and exploring unknown territory, the requirements and design were closely linked, with things changing drastically enough that the printer had been redesigned from the ground up through a total of three iterations.
 The learning process involved understanding the properties of many thermoplastics, the limitations of various linear guide systems, the limitations of different kinematic systems, fluid dynamics for the part cooling ducts, a little bit of electronics, and vibration management, to name just a few.
 This journey became my  my core reason to pursure robotics and automation.